Crime & Safety

 Three people were killed in a wrong-way crash over the weekend on Interstate 88, according to state police.

-AURORA, IL — A University of Illinois at Chicago athlete was among the three people killed early Sunday in a wrong-way crash on Interstate 88 in Aurora, according to reports.
+AURORA, IL — A University of Illinois at Chicago athlete was among the three people killed early Sunday in a wrong-way crash on Interstate 88 near Aurora, according to the Kane County Coroner's Office.

-Sariyah Watson, a 21-year-old student who was a sprinter on the university's track team, was traveling to visit her mom for Mother's Day when she was killed in the crash, according to a report from People magazine.
+Sariyah Watson, a 21-year-old student who was a sprinter on the university's track team, was traveling along with a friend to visit her mom for Mother's Day when she was killed in the crash, according to a report from People magazine.

 Watson was a junior at UIC majoring in sports management, according to ABC7.